spiral/docs/docs/en/extension/sentry.md

 #### Add a log event

-Add the given log event as a breadcrumb to the current scope .
+The method will add a log event as a breadcrumb to the current scope.

 ```php
 $state->addLogEvent(new \Spiral\Logger\Event\LogEvent(